Tony Yayo: G-Unit

 After his release from prison on drug charges, the trio formed the group, G-Unit, and began working on music together.
-The first underground mixtape featuring Bernard (who now went under the stage name Tony Yayo), was 134 All Starz, released in late 2000, referencing his old street he grew up on.
+The first underground mixtape featuring Bernard (who now went under the stage name Tony Yayo), was 134 All Starz, released in late 2000, referencing the street he grew up on.
 However, G-Unit went on a hiatus after 50 Cent was shot nine times and released from Columbia Records.
-Two years later, G-Unit continued releasing a number of mixtapes in the early 2000s, including 2002's 50 Cent Is the Future, No Mercy, No Fear, and God's Plan.
+Two years later, G-Unit released a number of mixtapes, including 2002's 50 Cent Is the Future, No Mercy, No Fear, and God's Plan.

 While Yayo was incarcerated in 2003, his comrade 50 Cent was granted his own record label, G-Unit Records after the success of his debut studio album Get Rich or Die Tryin', which was released that February; Yayo appears on the album's track, "Like My Style".
-50 immediately signed G-Unit members Yayo and Lloyd Banks to the label, and eventually Young Buck was signed and added to the group as the official fourth member; Buck was later retraced as Yayo's temporary replacement due to his incarceration.
+50 immediately signed G-Unit members Yayo and Lloyd Banks to the label, and eventually Young Buck was signed and added to the group as the official fourth member; Buck was later retracted as Yayo's temporary replacement due to his incarceration.
 From 2003 to 2010, most of G-Unit's artists (including Yayo) were distributed by Interscope Records.
 G-Unit released their debut studio album, Beg for Mercy, on November 14, 2003.
 It went on to sell over four million copies in the United States alone.
-The album was released during which time Yayo was still finishing a prison sentence on various charges, but he was still featured on the album and his face was also shown on the album cover.
+The album was released while Yayo was still finishing a prison sentence on various charges, but he was still featured on the album and his face was also shown on the album cover.
 G-Unit's sophomore and final album, T.O.S: Terminate on Sight, was released on July 31, 2008, and went on to sell 102,000 copies in its first week.

-Due to issues between Yayo, 50 and Young Buck, G-Unit went under in 2014, but later reunited as a quintet with all original four members and a newly added Kidd Kidd.
+Due to issues between Yayo, 50 and Young Buck, G-Unit went under in 2014, but later reunited as a quintet with the original four members and a newly added Kidd Kidd.
 They only released two EPs, The Beauty of Independence (2014), and The Beast Is G Unit (2015), before 50 Cent publicly dissolved the group again in 2022.

+Podcast

+In 2025, Yayo and rapper Uncle Murda launched the podcast The Real Report on the Volume network.
+The show, which premiered in January 2026, interviews celebrities from the entertainment industry.